 1 Overview

-Musicboard Berlin in cooperation with HELLERAU – European Centre for the Arts grants two three-week residencies to Berlin-based interdisciplinary pop music soloists, duos, groups and bands in 2022.
-The residencies in HELLERAU, Dresden offer an international, active-collaborative and interdisciplinary atmosphere.
+Musicboard Berlin in cooperation with HELLERAU – European Centre for the Arts grants a a residency of four weeks to a Berlin-based interdisciplinary pop musician or duo in fall 2025.
+The residency in HELLERAU in Dresden offers an international, active-collaborative and interdisciplinary atmosphere.
 Beyond the work on own projects, HELLERAU’s internationally oriented residency programme offers its resident artists the opportunity to get in touch with the local scene as well as other resident artists working in the fields of contemporary dance, theatre, performance, music and media art.
-The residencies in HELLERAU are intended for artists of all pop music genres.
-With the term »pop music« Musicboard refers to all genres of popular music as well as cross-genre or experimental pop music that cannot be clearly assigned to the categories of jazz or classical and new music.
+On site, the Musicboard resident is supported in the implementation of their project by an individual artist mentoring.

 2 Conditions